claudiojsaillant/LIRI-Bot/README.md

 1. keys.js: It takes the spotify authentication keys from a .env file.

+# Must be set up by the user before using the app
 2. .env: this is where you are going to put your spotify keys in this format

 SPOTIFY_ID=''
 SPOTIFY_SECRET=''